-In today’s installment of our rapid developer profile series, we speak with Alex Semplinkski, a business systems analyst for the City of Santa Cruz.
+In today’s maker profile, we speak with Alex Semplinkski, a business systems analyst for the City of Santa Cruz.
 Using Mendix, Alex has helped develop a service request portal for the community members of the City of Santa Cruz.
 Read how Alex learned how to develop with Mendix and built a tool he considers revolutionary for the municipality.

 What’s your professional background.
 Do you have any prior programming experience?

 I kind of fell into computer programming.
 I went to college for geophysics, which is a theoretical science, but it requires the use of computers to manipulate and apply physics problems to the large-scale planets.
 That got me into the logic behind computer programming.

 I got an internship and fell into this role of process improvement, which inherently necessitated the use of programming.
 I knew Python, but I’d never really built an application with it.
 I kept learning these small parts of computer elements: networking protocols or application logic.
 Then I kept building slower and slower.
 And before Mendix, I was introduced to Salesforce, which got me into the end-to-end spectrum of process development within an organization.